e-mergo/qs-emergo-buttons/README.md

 2. Create a dynamic set of buttons.
 Do this by switching to *Dynamic* mode and entering an expression that returns a text, seperating buttons with the `|`-character.

 #### Dynamic buttons
 Dynamic mode offers also a way of working with dynamic per-button characteristics.
-By default, the dynamic expression is interpreted as button labels.
-In addition, you can provide additional parameters with the `~`-seperator.
+By default, the result of the dynamic expression is interpreted as button labels by separating buttons on the `|`-character.
+In addition, additional parameters can be provided with the `~`-seperator.
 These parameters can then be used in the dynamic button definition by using as `$1` through `$n`, for as many parameters as you define.
-With dynamic parameters you can dynamically determine things like the button's color values, action parameters (for example the *Select Field Value*'s field and value parts) or navigation values (for example the *Navigate to URI* value part).
+With dynamic parameters you can dynamically determine details like the button's color values, action parameters (for example the *Select Field Value*'s field and value parts) or navigation values (for example the *Navigate to URI* value part).
 Note that these values are only parsed after Qlik's engine has processed all expressions.

+The dynamic nature of the buttons is **only** based in the main expression.
+Besides using the `$`-parameter references, expressions for details in other fields *cannot* be interpreted for each particular button.
+Instead, the expressions will result in values equal for the entire button set.

 ##### Example 1
     Button 1|Button 2|Button 3